hitcslj/leetcode/readme.md

 # Leetcode record

 > I am an amateur leetcode enthusiast.
-I will record my growth process in this warehouse.
+I will record my growth process in this repo.